-- To the chicken pot, add in olives and preserved lemon or marmalade and cook for another 10 minutes.
+- To the chicken pot, add in olives and marmalade and cook for another 10 minutes.
 Finally, remove chicken from pot, turn the heat on high, and reduce sauce for 10-12 minutes.

 - Serve chicken and sauce on top of the couscous with some chopped cilantro.
 The chicken is so tender, it’ll fall apart on your fork, you’ll love it.